department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/ionizing-radiation.md

 layout: page-breadcrumbs.html
 title: Ionizing Radiation Exposure
 display_title: Radiation Exposure
+description: Find out if you can get VA disability pay and health care for illnesses linked to ionizing radiation exposure during military service.
+Illnesses include some cancers.
+You may have had contact with ionizing radiation if you served in certain roles or locations or were part of nuclear weapons testing.
 source: http://www.benefits.va.gov/COMPENSATION/claims-postservice-exposures-environmental_hazards.asp,http://www.benefits.va.gov/COMPENSATION/claims-postservice-exposures-radiogenic_diseases.asp
 plainlanguage: 10-28-16 certified in compliance with the Plain Language Act
 template: detail-page